All Episodes

 That makes perfect sense.

-I appreciate you clarifying.
+I appreciate your clarity.

-You bet, you bet that's a sad thing I have to clarify it, but I'm happy to clarify it out there.
+I have to clarify it, but I'm happy to clarify it out there.

 Mohammed in St. Paul, Minnesota.